 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-Benedict Cumberbatch (The Hollow Crown, The Imitation Game) has been cast as Louis Wain, the London-born artist who rose to prominence at the end of the 19th century.
-The actor is “thrilled by the prospect of playing the courageous, playful spirit that is Louis Wain,” and called Wain’s life story “inspirational and Odyssean.”
+Benedict Cumberbatch (The Hollow Crown, The Imitation Game) portrays Louis Wain, the London-born artist who rose to prominence at the end of the 19th century.
+When the film was first announced, the actor said he was “thrilled by the prospect of playing the courageous, playful spirit that is Louis Wain,” and called Wain’s life story “inspirational and Odyssean.”

 In the 1880s, Wain (1860 – 1939) was employed by popular journals as an illustrator specializing in English country houses and animals, but he became famous for his drawings and watercolors of cats engaged in human behaviors.

-Claire Foy (The Crown, Little Dorrit) will play his wife Emily, who was governess to Wain’s five sisters before her marriage.
+Claire Foy (The Crown, Little Dorrit) takes on the role of his wife Emily, who was governess to Wain’s five sisters before her marriage.
 The engagement caused a stir, partly because Emily was 10 years older than her husband; Wain was 23 at the time.
 Emily soon developed breast cancer, and was comforted by the company of a stray cat the couple rescued.
 Wain began to sketch the cat Peter, and Emily urged her husband to publish the images.

 About Peter, Wain wrote “To him, properly, belongs the foundation of my career, the developments of my initial efforts, and the establishing of my work.”
 Tragically, Emily died just three years into their marriage and Wain turned inward, but his cats took on more life.